Backend Engineering Mastery - Complete Article Series

 |---|---|---|---|---|

-After Part 3, you'll understand: Why indexes slow writes, what SERIALIZABLE actually means, and when to choose NoSQL.
+After Part 3, you'll understand: Why indexes slow writes (and when that's okay), what SERIALIZABLE actually means (hint: it's not what most people think), and when to choose NoSQL (it's rarer than you think).

 Part 4: Distributed Systems (Articles 12-16)